jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-12 Placement of Knowledge and Skills in the Taxonomy.md

 **1. Adding new examples to existing leaf nodes**

-Go to the corresponding leaf node / end of the branch and modify the YAML in the existing leaf node
+- Go to the corresponding leaf node / end of the branch and modify the YAML in the existing leaf node
+- Add a new example to the qna.yaml files as a new entry to the list

-**2. Adding new a new branches/leaf nodes**
+**2. Adding new a new branches/leaf nodes corresponding to the existing domain:**

-You can add new folders under the corresponding category Add new qna.yaml file/s containing examples for the new knoweledge or skill
+- You can add new folders under the corresponding category
+- Add new qna.yaml file/s containing examples for the new knoweledge or skill